AWS penetration testing is rigorous testing of Amazon Web Services (AWS) environments to uncover cybersecurity vulnerabilities.

 Since its initial offering, Amazon Web Services (AWS) has provided a relatively simple and reliable way for companies to reduce purchasing additional hardware to host their services.
 But with new infrastructure and network dynamics come unknown risks and attack paths.
 Testing the assumptions made about a company's AWS security and overall cybersecurity posture of their cloud environment are essential components of maintaining good security hygiene and are, in many cases, also required by law.

 Because threat actors have direct access to all the resources exposed to the Internet, the barrier they would have to overcome to begin attacking any site is as little as a passing curiosity.
 An attacker could spend their time searching the web for improperly stored AWS access keys, API keys, or session tokens to attempt a cloud takeover.
 Alternatively, an attacker could exploit traditional web application security vulnerabilities to access sensitive AWS infrastructure and roles.
 Opportunistic attackers now have many ideal routes to penetrate and move laterally through modern, cloud-based networks and web applications.

-An attacker can potentially access sensitive data or user credentials through insufficiently secured APIs or by exploiting flaws in code running on AWS Lambda.
-Privileged roles and associated access keys can often provide a bad actor with access to features requiring remote or even physical access to a machine or access to the local network on-premise.
+This opens up vulnerability and the potential access to sensitive data or user credentials through insufficiently secured APIs or by exploiting flaws in code running on AWS Lambda.
+Privileged roles and associated access keys can often provide a bad actor with access to features requiring access to a machine or access to the local network on-premises.

 Our comprehensive AWS security testing includes:

 AWS Web Application Penetration Testing